A linear upper bound for zero-sum Ramsey numbers of bounded degree graphs: Introduction

 Note that it suffices to prove \Cref{main} for $|\Gamma_0|=e(G)$, since in general we have $\Gamma_0\leqslant\Gamma_0 \times \mathbb{Z}_{e(G)/|\Gamma_0|}$ and the latter is a group of order precisely $e(G)$.
 It also clearly suffices to consider graphs without isolated vertices, in which case $v(G)$ and $e(G)$ are at most a factor of $\Delta$ apart.
 We henceforth assume that $|\Gamma_0|=e(G)=n$ and prove the above theorem with an upper bound of the form $C\cdot n$.

-As mentioned above, we know that $R(G, \Gamma_0)\leq R_n(G)$, the $n$-colour classical Ramsey number of $G$.
+As mentioned above, we know that $R(G, \Gamma_0)\leq R_n(G)$, the $n$-color classical Ramsey number of $G$.
 This upper bound is in general much larger than linear in $n$.
-It is worth noting, however, that if we instead fix the number of colours to be $r$, say, then $R_r(G)$ is indeed linear in $n$.
+It is worth noting, however, that if we instead fix the number of colors to be $r$, say, then $R_r(G)$ is indeed linear in $n$.

-\begin{theorem}[Chv\'atal, R\'odl, Szemer\'edi and Trotter \cite{ChRSzT}] Let $r, \Delta\geq 2$ be positive integers.
+\begin{theorem}[Chv\'atal, R\"odl, Szemer\'edi and Trotter \cite{ChRSzT}] Let $r, \Delta\geq 2$ be positive integers.
 Then there exists a constant $C'=C'(r, \Delta)$ such that for any graph $G$ with maximum degree $\Delta$, we have

 \end{theorem}